 - Bleeding that does not stop within five minutes (apply pressure using a clean cloth while on your way).

 - Heatstroke — heavy panting, weakness, temperature greater than 104 degrees.

 When faced with a veterinary emergency, call ahead to the office at 303-443-4569 with the animal’s breed (or approximate size), age, present symptoms and any other health problems.
 While on the phone, confirm the exact location of the hospital.

 Emergency procedures available include (but are not limited to):

-- Emergency and Critical Care Support: Our hospital is ready to provide emergency care and overnight support for critical patients.
+- Emergency and Critical Care Support: Our hospital is ready to provide emergency care and overnight support for critical patients 24 hours a day.